Rapid Turnaround Experiments

 The Rapid Turnaround Experiment (RTE) award process offers an avenue for researchers to perform irradiation effects studies of limited scope on nuclear fuels and materials of interest utilizing NSUF facilities.
 Completion of RTE projects is expected within 9 months of award.
 Prospective researchers are strongly encouraged to request samples from the NSUF Nuclear Fuels and Materials Library.

-NSUF will give special consideration to Principal Investigators (PI) from Minority Serving Institutions (MSI).
+NSUF will give special consideration to PIs from Minority Serving Institutions (MSI).
 For an institution listed in the MSI Directory, the NSUF will add five points to the proposal’s average technical score.
 For additional information on MSIs, refer to the MSI section below.

 Rules for Proposal Submission